iapsoecs/iapsoecs.github.io/_posts/2023-03-11-postdoc-gothenburg.md

 The deadline for the application is 31 March 2023.

-Feel free to contact me if you have any inquiries about the position: hans.chen@chalmers.se<mailto:hans.chen@chalmers.se>
+Feel free to contact me if you have any inquiries about the position: hans.chen@chalmers.se